-The proof of \eqref{5.3} follows by two fundamental steps.
-The first is the reduction of the estimate to the case in which $g$ is a standard bounded $h^p$-atom, (see Subsection \ref{atoms}), i.e. there exists a uniform constant $C>0$ such that
+The proof of \eqref{5.3} proceeds in two fundamental steps.
+The first is the reduction of the estimate to the case where $g$ is a standard bounded $h^p$-atom, (see Subsection \ref{atoms}), i.e. we show that there exists a uniform constant $C>0$ such that

-This point is crucial, since there is an example of a linear operator uniformly bounded on standard atoms but it can't be extended for Hardy spaces (see \cite{B}).
-In the same spirit presented at \cite[Appendix A1]{HHP} we state the following result:
+This point is crucial, because there exist examples of linear operators that are uniformly bounded on standard atoms but cannot be extended to Hardy spaces (see \cite{B}).
+In the same spirit as \cite[Appendix A1]{HHP}, we state the following result: \end{proof}